Cochem: Aerial view of the Reichsburg Cochem on the Moselle river ©DZT (Florian Trykowski)

 Hanstein-Teufelskanzel TOP hiking trail

-Hanstein Castle in winter Hanstein Castle in winter ©Adobe Stock (Ralf)
+Aerial view of Hanstein Castle and the village of Bornhagen-Rimbach in winter in the evening with lighting Hanstein Castle in winter ©Adobe Stock (Ralf)

 The green belt along the former German-German border has developed into a lifeline, boasting habitat after habitat.
 Discover traces on the eight-kilometre hiking trail to the Hanstein castle ruin.
 Its keep offers fantastic, sweeping views, as do the Teufelskanzel and Lindewerrablick.